 The Animal Response Team meets as needed.

-The Board of Adjustment meets when there is a need to review and hear appeals to decisions made by zoning enforcement officers.
+The Board of Adjustment is established to review and hear appeals to the decisions made by zoning enforcement officers.

 Board of Health